About Summer Internships

 Students may complete both the “on-site work” and the “academic” components of an internship during the summer.

-- A student interested in participating in a Full-Summer Internship must complete the online U.S. Internship Request for Approval Form which can be found in myHill > myPlans and pay the summer tuition by no later than Friday, June 1.
+A student interested in participating in a Full Summer Internship must complete the online U.S. Internship Request for Approval Form which can be found in myHill > Students > Academics > View or Update U.S. Internship Request by no later than Friday, May 29.

 Students may divide the “on-site work” and the “academic” components of an internship between the summer and the fall semester under the following conditions:

-- A student interested in participating in a Summer/Fall Summer Internship must complete the online U.S. Internship Request for Approval Form which can be found in myHill > myPlans by no later than Friday, June 1.
+A student interested in participating in a Summer/Fall Summer Internship must complete the online U.S. Internship Request for Approval Form which can be found in myHill > Students > Academics > View or Update U.S. Internship Request by no later than Friday, May 29.

-- The cost of a Summer/Fall Split Internship will be considered part of the Fall semester tuition, but may be considered a credit overload.
-See note below.
+The cost of a Summer/Fall Split Internship will be considered part of the Fall semester tuition.

-- Note: Students who are approved to participate in a Summer/Fall Split Internship will be registered in both the summer and fall semester.
+Note: Students who are approved to participate in a Summer/Fall Split Internship will be registered in both the summer and fall semester.
 The internship will count as one of the student’s fall semester courses.
-However, students may apply to have the internship count as a credit overload – provided they meet the credit overload eligibility and complete and submit a Credit Overload Application to the Registrar's Office. (myHill > myAcademic > Forms and Applications > Credit Overload Application).
+However, students may apply to have the internship count as a credit overload – provided that they meet the credit overload eligibility and complete and submit a Credit Overload Application to the Registrar's Office. (myHill > Students > Academics > Registration Forms > Credit Overload Application).

-Students may participate in a summer internship for no credit to gain experience or for personal enrichment.
+Students may participate in a summer internship for no credit in order to gain experience or for personal enrichment.